Feastio

 Butter flight: cranberry, orange rosemary, chai, and pumpkin

-I was enamored with the butter flight when it arrived.
+I was enamored with the butter flight as soon as it arrived.
 One by one, I smeared the various flavored butter on bits and pieces of croissant.
+My favorite was the pumpkin, followed by the orange rosemary, cranberry, and chai, which successfully evoked the flavor of my favorite tea.

 Farm breakfast with eggs, sausage, and tater tots at Magnolia Table in Waco, TX